Hibernian Hall, Roma: Description

 The Hibernian Hall is a large, predominantly timber-framed building, rectangular in form, roofed in short-length corrugated iron sheeting.
 It has an entrance area with a bio-box over a large auditorium and a stage area.
 There are later skillion-roofed extensions to the rear (east) end and a large shed structure attached via a covered walkway to the south-east corner of the building.

 The front (west) elevation comprises a two-storeyed decorative gable structure with asymmetric single-storeyed wing walls to the side.
 The ground floor and wing walls are of rendered masonry construction, while the first storey decorative gable is formed in pressed metal sheeting over timber.
 The ground floor has a centrally placed open entrance, over which is a cantilevered awning with pressed metal detailing.
 There are two symmetrically placed windows with decorative architraves.
-The window on the south side is a 6:9 pane timber vertical sliding sash, the window on the north side is a 6:1 pane timber vertical sliding sash.
+The window on the south side is a 6:9 pane timber vertical sliding sash, and the window on the north side is a 6:1 pane timber vertical sliding sash.
 The side wing walls are terminated by a pilaster with a decorative cap.
 The north wall which has a pair of vertical timber doors, acts purely as a screen wall with no building behind.
 The south wall has a 6:4 pane timber vertical sliding sash window and a timber door giving access to a store room.

 The first storey facade, set between 2 pilasters with decorative caps, is based on the Dutch gable style.
 There is a centrally placed oriel window with a pressed metal base and corrugated iron hipped roof.
 The side lights are single 4:1 pane timber vertical sliding sashes and the front light is a pair of 6:1 pane timber vertical sliding sashes.
 There is a single 4:1 pane vertical sliding sash window placed symmetrically either side of the oriel.
 These windows have a hood supported on decorative brackets.
 Above the oriel there are the initials "H.A.C.B.S." in raised lettering inside a curved border.
 There is a single shamrock on the face of the pilasters.